joejcollins/rhapsody-angel/queens/2022-yvette.md

 ## 2022 Marked Queen

+2023-08-12 Started Apiguard treatment.

-2013-07-29 There aren't a great deal of stores considering how much they have been fed lately but it has been raining a lot.
+2023-07-29 There aren't a great deal of stores considering how much they have been fed lately but it has been raining a lot.
 Four frames of brood in the top brood box, saw the queen in the bottom box.
 There was a single charge queen cup (which I took down) otherwise no signs of swarming.

 2023-07-22 They are drawing out the frames in the top box.
 No signs of swarming but I didn't look in the top box.